P4B5/P4B5/README.md

 ### Hi there! 👋

-I'm a Robotics Software Engineering student at URJC University 🇪🇸, currently at IST Lisboa 🇵🇹
+I'm a Robotics Software Engineering student at URJC University

 - 🔭 I’m currently working on building some code and hardware for a drone: [Icarus-Drone](https://github.com/RoboTech-URJC/Icarus-Project)
 - :soccer: I'm currently contributing to build the first RobotechVirtualChallenge: [RobotechVirtualChallenge](https://github.com/RoboTech-URJC/RobotechVirtualChallenge)